 Spring has sprung, and with that brings our ever ready motivation to want to clear out the winter cobwebs and get our homes fresh and organised!
 But what about those unending mountain of toys.
 Any household with kids has no doubt accumulated a number of toys over time – and the idea of sorting them out is just a painful idea in itself.

 Have no fear!
-We partnered with Chris at Scrubb, a Sydney based cleaning company to help you get started.
+We spoke with Chris at Scrubb, a Sydney based cleaning company to help you get started.

 When looking at spring cleaning toys there are few questions to ask yourself through the process… Have they outgrown this toy?
 Are there pieces missing?
 Do the toys and materials I have out for them reflect their current interests?